 One hundred and thirty acres of world-famous botanical gardens covering the lion’s share of the area filled with greens, tropical trees, and what seems like otherworldly flowers is as Zen as things can get in a cosmopolitan city.

-Where else will you get a chance to enjoy a pint in a cozy pub or treat yourself to an amazing selection of warming drinks in a coffee shop while on a bank of a proud river?
+Where else will you get a chance to enjoy a pint in a cozy pub or treat yourself to an amazing selection of warming drinks in a coffee shop while on the bank of a proud river?

-Georgian architecture, superb cottages capable of fitting a lovely family of 6 and then some, a cheerful local community, and an amazing selection of 17th-century pubs are just the tip of an iceberg here.
+Georgian architecture, superb cottages capable of fitting a lovely family of 6 and then some, a cheerful local community, and an amazing selection of 17th-century pubs are just the tip of the iceberg here.

 Oh, and did we mention they have a local cricket pitch here?